Explore Top-Rated Texas Group Health Insurance Options

 We pride ourselves on being able to come up with a creative solution that works for both your employees and your bottom line.

-At Taylor Benefits, we are able to craft health plans that are specifically tailored to the needs and expectations of your company and its employees.
+At Taylor Benefits, we are able to craft health solutions that are specifically tailored to the needs and expectations of your company and its workers.
 We do this by examining your current benefits offerings against the backdrop of other businesses in your industry, as well as the health coverage requirements dictated by current healthcare laws and the goals of your business.

-For a better understanding of what benefits are important to employees, see this informational guide for consumers from the Texas Department of State Health Services.
+For a better understanding of what benefits are important to employees, see this informational guide for consumers from the TX Department of State Health Services.

-Need a small business health insurance plan for your Texas-based business?
+Need a small business healthcare package for your Texas-based business?
 Call us today to learn how you can offer a cost-saving benefits package that will have a positive effect on the success and growth of your business!

-Learn more about Texas employee benefits packages offered by Taylor Benefits.
+Learn more about employee benefits packages offered by Taylor Benefits.

-Different Types of Texas Small Business Health Insurance Plans
+Different Types of Small Business Healthcare Benefits Plans

-The most common structures for health insurance plans are listed below.
-Investigate these options before choosing the most appropriate small business health insurance plan for your employees.
+The most common structures for healthcare coverages are listed below.
+Investigate these options before choosing the most appropriate small business healthcare assurance program for your employees.

 • HSA-Qualified Plan

 Your needs and budget determine which structure to choose for your company.
-Review this brief overview of the top four types of health insurance plans:
+Review this brief overview of the top four types of medical coverage plans:

 The PPO or “Preferred Provider Organization” health plan is increasingly the most preferred for employers and employees.
 This provider paradigm typically offers a widespread network of medical service providers that the subscriber has access to.
 Subscribers can also get care from providers not in the network, but generally, they will pay more if they do.